auxcodeood/bodyofknowledge/Content/README.md

 Content can be managed in a low- and in a high-tech fashion.

+### Low-tech

 The low-tech fashion is much cheaper to implement, but requires a bit of a readiness among the content participants (writers and translators).
 A superb low-tech fashion are *.yaml files stored in git: groupped per module, feature, page and single word indented keys.

+### High-tech

 The high-tech fashion can be much more expensive to implement on several levels and will be considered only if the low-tech fashion is rejected.

+### General Rules

+All content must be managed in one central places and now party should be able to break the process by breaking the workflow or introducing workflows.

+Eg. the low-tech way is in git, which:

+* Is a one central place
+* Provides versioning to the author, letter and second; unlimited in the past.
+* Is machine readable for [Sanity and Cleanup](#sanity-and-cleanup) purposes.